MiguelHigueraDev/discord-bouncer-bot/README.md

 3. Set up your bot token and client id/secrets in the .env file located in `src` (rename it to .env instead of .env.example)
 4. Install all the dependencies using your package manager of choice.
 For example: `npm install`
 6. Navigate to the `src` folder and run `npx prisma push` to sync your database with the schema and `npx prisma generate` to generate your Prisma Client to be able to interact with the database
-7. In the `src` folder run `tsc` to compile all TypeScript into JavaScript.
+7. In the `src` folder run `tsc` to compile all TypeScript into JavaScript
-8. The output will be in the dist folder.
+8. The output will be in the `dist` folder.
 You can run the bot by using `node index.js`
 9. Set the bot up using the tutorial above and enjoy!

 ## Built with